 BitBucket is a version control repository hosting service from Atlassian.
-It is tightly integrated with other Atlassian project management tools like Jira, HipChat and Confluence.
+It is tightly integrated with other Atlassian project management tools like Jira, HipChat, and Confluence.
 This makes it a preferred choice for big enterprises.

 But you don’t have to be a big enterprise to use BitBucket.
 It has got something for everything.
-If you look at its hosted account price, you can see that it is free for projects with upto five team members.
+If you look at its hosted account price, you can see that it is free for projects with up to five team members.

 Open source projects with more than five members can still use BitBucket for free.
-All you have to do is apply for community license and adhere to Atlassian’s open source guidelines.
+All you have to do is apply for community license and adhere to Atlassian’s open-source guidelines.

 SourceForge is another big name on this list of GitHub alternatives.

 SourceForge has been popular among open source projects.
 Many Linux distributions and projects provide their downloads through SourceForge.
-It enables developers to create open source projects by providing all necessary tools.
+It enables developers to create open source projects by providing all the necessary tools.